See the Text: From Tokenization to Visual Reading: Discussion

-\textbf{Do Visual-Text Instruction Improvements Stem from Additional Knowledge from the New Data?} A key question is whether the gains observed after visual-text instruction finetuning arise from access to new knowledge in the finetuning corpus, or from improved ability to follow visual-text instructions.
+A key question is whether the gains observed after visual-text instruction finetuning arise from access to new knowledge in the finetuning corpus, or from improved ability to follow visual-text instructions.
 To disentangle these factors, we finetune Qwen2.5-VL 3B on the same data in two formats: visual-text and pure-text.
-Because \textbf{pure-text input consumes substantially more tokens}, we further filter samples to avoid out-of-memory issues (denoted by * in Table~\ref{tab:discussion}, Rows 5–6).
-The results reveal a striking contrast: visual-text finetuning yields a \textbf{+16.70 improvement} over baseline, whereas pure-text finetuning offers only a marginal gain of +0.30.
-This indicates that the improvements primarily stem from enhanced instruction-following ability in the visual-text format, rather than access to new information.
+Because pure-text input consumes substantially more tokens, we further filter samples to avoid out-of-memory issues (denoted by * in Table~\ref{tab:discussion}, Rows 4–6).
+The results reveal a striking contrast: visual-text finetuning (row 5) yields a \textbf{+16.70 improvement} over baseline (row 2), whereas pure-text finetuning offers only a marginal gain of +0.30.
+This indicates that the improvements \textit{primarily stem from enhanced instruction-following ability in the visual-text format}, rather than access to new information.
 Moreover, the efficiency of visual-text tokens enables training on more examples under identical compute constraints, producing even larger gains (52.52 \vs\ 49.00).
-Thus, the advantage of our approach lies not only in \textbf{robustness to tokenization} but also in \textbf{more effective use of limited training budgets}.
+Thus, the advantage of our approach lies not only in robustness to tokenization but also in more effective use of limited training budgets.